 Assessing Clients through Intake Interview Paper: (32 pts.)
 Students will be given resources to analyze a fictional client through an intake interview.
 Students will read through their intake interview psychosocial and write a paper dissecting and assessing the fictional client.
-Students will address possible areas of concern, strengths, weaknesses, treatment planning ideas, possible diagnoses etc. Students will discuss possible ICD 10/DSM-5 diagnoses using correct in-text citations and listing the source on the reference page.
+Students should reflect in their paper how the client chooses to present and refer to themselves.
+Students will address possible areas of concern, strengths, weaknesses, treatment planning ideas, possible diagnoses etc. Students will discuss possible DSM-5 TR diagnoses using correct in-text citations and listing the source on the reference page.
 Students will also write about how they would approach working with the client and any possible challenges they might face while working with the client.
 Students can write about what they would say to client, and any questions or concerns they might have about the intake assessment.
 Finally, students will write a reflection on the client.
 Papers must be academically written with appropriate grammar.
 Please use appropriate APA formatting, and use the template within D2L (See Appendix D).
 TK 20 2.5i, 2.7b, 2.7e, 2.7f, 2.7k, 2.7l, 5C.2d, 5C.2g, 5C.2j, 5C.2l, and 5C.3a.